najmussakib1/FutureBuilders2025_BUET_ByteBenders/README.md

 - **Fastest routing**: Fastest routing for ambulance support using AI
 - **Dynamic location updates**: Updates on digital location tracker

+## Limited Internet / Offline Behavior

+- Current behavior
+  - The app requires a reachable database (DATABASE_URL) from the server.
+When deployed (Vercel) the server components use Prisma to talk to the configured Postgres (e.g., Neon).
+If the DB or network is unavailable, requests that need DB access will fail or time out; static assets still load.

+- Recommended options to handle limited internet
+  1. Local development (offline)
+     - Run a local Postgres (or SQLite) and set DATABASE_URL to that local DB.
+     - Example (Postgres via Docker):
+       - docker run -e POSTGRES_PASSWORD=pass -p 5432:5432 -d postgres
+       - export DATABASE_URL="postgresql://postgres:pass@localhost:5432/dbname"
+       - npx prisma migrate dev && npm run dev
+  2. Use SQLite for fully offline dev
+     - Change prisma datasource to SQLite for local testing, run migrations, and use that DB when DATABASE_URL is not set.
+  3. Graceful degradation
+     - Wrap server DB calls in try/catch and return cached or placeholder data when DB is unreachable; show an "offline" notice in the UI.
+  4. Caching & queues
+     - Add server-side cache (Redis) or client caches (IndexedDB / Service Worker) for read-heavy paths and queue writes for later sync.
+  5. Mocking for tests
+     - Use a mocked Prisma client or an in-memory DB for unit/integration tests when offline.

 ## 🚀 Getting Started